Apache MonitoringLast updated on 27 January, 2020

-If your servers are not having Apache monitoring discoverd automatically, it is likely that the collector cannot access the server-status page.
+If LogicMonitor is not discovering Apache instances automatically, it is likely that the collector cannot access the server-status page.
 Ensure Apache is loading the mod_status module, and that the Apache configuration file is set to allow the collector to pull the server status page, by a section such as the following in the httpd.conf.

 Apache will need a graceful restart after the config file has been changed.